Top 25 Best Cycling Routes and Nature Trails in Singapore

 The Round Island Route (RIR) is a continuous 150 km park connector that goes around Singapore.
 It will complement the existing Park Connector Network, connecting existing natural, cultural, historical,, and recreational sites and linking communities together.

 The first phase of the RIR is the 60 km route between Rower’s Bay and Gardens by the Bay.
 The RIR node at Rower’s Bay features a new boardwalk that brings visitors closer to the water, a lookout pavilion, swales, and a wetland.
 Visitors to Rower’s Bay can make their way towards Seletar Aerospace Park and the next point of interest via a completed 3 km of RIR.

 Today, of the 60 km first phase of the RIR, 50 km between Sengkang Riverside Park and Gardens by the Bay is already connected.
 With the completion of Rower’s Bay and the 3 km to Seletar Aerospace Park, 7 km remains to be linked up.
 This brings us closer to completing the connectivity along the entire 60 km by 2021 when the public will be able to enjoy more nodes with amenities, widened paths along several sections, and enhanced planting to provide shade.

 2. Coast-to-Coast Trail Cycling Route

-The 36 km C2C Trail stretches from Jurong Lake Gardens in the west, to Lornie Nature Corridor near the centre, to Coney Island Park in the northeast.
+The 36 km C2C Trail stretches from Jurong Lake Gardens in the west to Lornie Nature Corridor near the center, to Coney Island Park in the northeast.
 It takes visitors through a variety of parks, nature areas and places of interest.
 The Trail is complemented by the C2C mobile application, which makes use of interactive augmented reality (AR) elements to provide users with a curated walking experience, as well as a DIY trail guide.